hisco/helmify-kustomize/README.md

 # helmify-kustomize

 `helmify-kustomize` is a cli tool designed to make a Kustomize folder compatible with Helm.
-This tool allows you to upload (pack) a Kustomize folder into an Helm chart format without converting it.
+This tool allows you to upload (pack) a Kustomize folder into an Helm chart format without manually converting it.
+This to enjoy both the philosophy of kustomize and the shipping functionality of helm.

 ## Features

 - Processes each Kustomize overlays and base configurations and outputs Helm-compatible files based on provided templates.
 - Packs all overlays as a single chart.
 - Enables helm shipping functionality on a kustomize folder.
+- Support helm values with kustomize replacements.

 ## Installation

-Esiest no installation (other then nodejs ) just use it with `npx`
+Easiest, no installation (other then nodejs ) just use it with `npx`
 ```sh
 npx helmify-kustomize <context> --chart-name example-service --target <targetFolder>
 ```